blindFS/blog-raw/_posts/2015-10-05-style-mod-for-goodreader-with-vimperator.md

 autocmd PageLoad 192\\.168\\.* js window.content.document.getElementsByTagName("input")[0].onchange()
 {% endhighlight %}

 Works well but may cause error messages when opening other local pages.
-Of cause, we can fix this by a js function with some checking inside, not elegant then.
+Of course, we can fix this by a js function with some checking inside, not elegant then.

 ### Override the Attribute